Japanese Restaurant Salad Dressing

 Ingredients

-Two of the ingredients are optional (miso and mirin), but if you have them on hand, they will add a lot of depth and flavor to the dressing.
+Two of the ingredients are optional (miso and mirin), but if you have them on hand, they will add a lot of depth and flavor to this ginger-carrot salad dressing.
 They last for a long time in the fridge, even once opened.

-• Canola, peanut, or vegetable oil – Any neutral oil will work here; just make sure your oil is fresh.
+- Canola, peanut, or vegetable oil – Any neutral oil will work in the recipe; just make sure your oil is fresh.

-• Sugar – A bit of granulated sugar smoothes out the flavors and balances out the acidity from the vinegar and heat from the ginger.
+- Sugar – A bit of granulated sugar smoothes out the flavors and balances out the acidity from the vinegar and heat from the ginger.
+You can also use honey.

 How to Make Japanese Salad Dressing

-1. Make the dressing: Add all of the dressing ingredients to a food processor and puree until smooth.
+- Make the dressing: Add all of the dressing ingredients to a food processor or blender and puree or blend until smooth.

 Storage and Leftovers

-The Japanese carrot-ginger dressing lasts in the fridge for at least a week.
+The Japanese ginger dressing lasts in the fridge for at least a week.
 That’s why this is a recipe for a big batch, more than double what you would use for a salad for a family of four or so.
-Even so, I usually make a double batch, and we enjoy it all week long.
+Even so, I usually make a double batch, keep it in a jar in the fridge, and we enjoy it all week long.
 Might as well make it worthwhile to rev up the food processor, right?

 Again, don’t just think of this dressing for a salad!
 Dollop it on a simply cooked chicken breast, a steak, or some grilled vegetables.